gravio/examples/README.md

 If you do not have a GitHub account or cannot make a pull request, please ping any of the people in the [Gravio Slack Channel](https://gravio-community.slack.com/ssb/redirect) with `(Asteria)` in their name and we'll get it added.
 If we're all offline, ping us anyway.

 ### Submission Location
-Community submission for Gravio 4.1+ should be under `/4.1/Community/Actions` or `/4.1/Community/Triggers/`, and submissions for 3.8 should be under `/3.8/Community/Actions`.
+Community should be under the respective versions in the `Community` folder.

 ### Naming Scheme
-We try to use a CamelCase scheme for the filenames of Actions.
-E.g., `SetGravioLightToGreen.acs`, or `SendUrlToSlack.acs`.
+We try to use a Snake Case scheme for the filenames of Actions and their folders for increased readability E.g., `Set_Gravio_Light_To_Green.acs`, or `Send_Url_To_Slack.acs`.
 Only ascii filesnames are accepted.

 ### Licence
 Material made available here is freely licensed for use by anyone under the MIT licence.
 Any community submissions are subject to this licence.
 Unless otherwise specified in the [exceptions.txt](/exceptions.txt) file, neither Asteria Corporation, community submitters, nor users of the submissions retain any ownership of the submitted material.